-Once you have chosen the recovery point to restore, click Next.
+Once you've chosen the recovery point to restore, select Next.

 Azure Backup mounts the local recovery point, and uses it as a recovery volume.

-On the next pane, specify the destination for the recovered System State files and click Browse to open Windows Explorer and find the files and folders you want.
+On the next pane, specify the destination for the recovered System State files.
+Then select Browse to open Windows Explorer and find the files and folders you want.
 The option, Create copies so that you have both versions, creates copies of individual files in an existing System State file archive instead of creating the copy of the entire System State archive.

-Verify the details of recovery on the Confirmation pane and click Recover.
+Verify the details of recovery on the Confirmation pane and select Recover.

 Copy the WindowsImageBackup directory in the Recovery destination to a non-critical volume of the server.
 Usually, the Windows OS volume is the critical volume.

-Once the recovery is successful, follow the steps in the section, Apply restored System State files to the Windows Server, to complete the System State recovery process.
+Once the recovery is successful, follow the steps in the section, Apply restored System State on a Windows Server, to complete the System State recovery process.

 Recover System State files to an alternate server